Ralph Johns

 The other single ports for Bonjour/Rendezvous (5297 on UDP, 5298 on both and 5353 on UDP) should be entered as single lines as the one port 5190.

-The same applies for the three Jabber ports for iChat 3.x (5220, 5222, 5223 all on TCP) Example This example is again of a Linksys router.
+The same applies for the three Jabber ports for iChat 3.x (5220, 5222, 5223 all on TCP) Example This example is of a D-Link 764 router.
 It shows the sort of table that this gets set up in.
+THey are screen shots and a long way down is Port Opening

-It is slightly different to the description and D-Link example above in that it does not list the Protocols at all.
-It also uses a slightly different layout which means you have to set the table slightly differently. ( Trigger to open a port that will be a Trigger to a Group)
+This D-Link example above lists the Protocols at all.
+It also uses a slightly different layout which means you have to set the table slightly differently. ( Trigger to open a port that will be a Trigger to a Group of a mixture of single and groups of ports)

 Trigger port 5678 to trigger port 5060 (or 16402 in Leopard)